GNUWorldChannel/PayasOS-20.04.1/README.md

 Request us access to download it via: https://drive.google.com/file/d/1UKf2fZHSWD53P-S5IgKslgXVNp-ewBgY/view?usp=sharing

-This is a VM image created under Virtual Box, uncompress and run it.
+This is a VM image created under Virtual Box, uncompress, edit mandatory config files and enjoy :)

 --- Ubuntu 20.04.1 server, installed with IRCU and GNUWORLD. ---

 ssh port: 22 Destination ip: check your DHCP and if you want